 One workaround for downstream silos is to connect integrations between all of your downstream tools.
 However, there are several problems with this approach:

-- Downstream tools are designed primarily for data application, not data integration, and therefore may have limited interoperability.
-Additionally, not all downstream tools will integrate with one another
+- Downstream tools are designed primarily for activating data, not cleansing, transforming, or unifying it and therefore may have limited interoperability.
+Additionally, not all downstream tools will integrate with one another.

 By limiting your tech stack to tools that integrate with one another, you may be restricting functionality and prohibiting yourself from selecting the tools that are truly best for the job.

 An alternative solution is to introduce cross-channel data unification at the point of data collection with a single customer data infrastructure.
 Once data has been collected from across channels and resolved to unified profiles within a single tool, such as a Customer Data Platform, you can then make those profiles available to downstream tools.

 One of the most complex aspects of building an identity architecture is determining how to merge profiles and handle anonymous and known records.